 - How much does it cost to attend PCC?

-PCC’s tuition, room, and board rate is $4,141 per semester.
 PCC is one of the most affordable Christian colleges in the nation.
+To learn more about our low cost, click here.

 - What does PCC do to help students afford a Christian college education?

 From its beginning, PCC has taken steps to provide both an affordable and excellent Christian college education for any student who desires to live for God.
 Fees are kept as low as possible to benefit all students.
 God has blessed this goal by providing funds from an affiliate company, A Beka Book, to offset construction costs for many wonderful campus facilities.